BE (Pain of Salvation album)

 BE is the fifth studio album by Swedish band Pain of Salvation, released via InsideOutMusic in September 2004.
 It is a concept album focusing on the existence of God and humankind.
 Along with the band it features a nine-part orchestra, The Orchestra of Eternity, which features prominently throughout the album.
 It is the last album to feature Kristoffer Gildenlöw on bass and is the first Pain of Salvation album to be divided into more than three chapters.

 The band performed it live as a rock opera.
 It was released as "BE" (Original Stage Production).

 Outline

 BE attempts to explore the many facets of human existence.
-It begins with the narration of Animae, someone or something who/that has existed for as long as he/she/it can remember and contemplates the nature of his/her/its existence and then begins a journey of understanding with the words: "I will call myself GOD and I will spend the rest of forever trying to figure out who I am".
+It begins with the narration of Animae, someone or something who/that has existed for as long as they/it can remember and contemplate the nature of their/its existence and then begins a journey of understanding with the words: "I will call myself GOD and I will spend the rest of forever trying to figure out who I am".
 The story continues from there.
 The characters that appear and disappear throughout the story are as follows: